Colored Pencil on Black Paper: Techniques, Tips, and Inspiration

 Drawing the brick wall on black paper

-A few month's later Peter decided to have a go at the same picture, but on a slightly rougher surface - Somerset Velvet black paper.
-He started out using Caran d'Ache Supracolor aquarelles in white, to block in the lighter areas.
+Months later, Peter attempted the same photo but on Somerset Velvet black paper, a slightly rougher surface.
+He began by using Caran d'Ache Supracolor aquarelles in white to block in lighter areas.

-The strong light coming from the two street lights, and the reflection in the middle of the water, would work best without those flecks showing.
-The railings also proved a challenge with the fine detail needed to get the light areas of the footpath behind them.
+The railings also presented a challenge due to the fine detail required to capture the light areas of the footpath behind them.

 A layer of white pencil on black paper